hengma1001/ddmd/README.md

 ```
 ### Customized Run
 A detailed setup for BBA in implicit solvent can be [found here](examples/example_imp.yml) and an example for explicit is also [available](examples/example_exp.yml).

+## Workflow parameters
+The workflow is set up with a yaml file, as in [`example_imp.yml`](examples/example_imp.yml) or [`example_exp.yml`](examples/example_exp.yml), where all the available options/nobs are listed.

+- title: title for the workflow
+- continue: `True` or `False`, whether to keep the previous run exists in the `output_dir`.
+It's still under development, as the unfinished MD runs from previous run will also be included.
+It's recommand to remove them manually prior to using this option.
+- conda_env: `conda env path`, conda environment where all the dependencies are installed.
+It will pick up the current shell conda env if unspecified.
+- n_sims: `int`, number of simulations to run.
+It will automatically be trimmed if not enough resource/GPUs present.
+- output_dir: `output path`, output directory.
+Highly recommand to use SSDs.

+- md_setup: the nested setup for md simulations
+  - pdb_file: path to input pdb
+  - top_file: path to topology file
+  - checkpoint: OpenMM checkpoint if continuing a run
+  - sim_time: length of MD simulation section, in ns
+  - report_time: trajectory and log output frequency, in ps
+  - dt: MD simulations time step, in fs
+  - explicit_sol: `Bool` describing the solvent condition
+  - temperature: simulation temperture, in K
+  - pressure: simulation pressure, in bar
+  - nonbonded_cutoff: cutoff for nonbonded interactions, in nm
+  - init_vel: `Bool`, whether to initial atom velocity starting a simualtion
+  - max_iter: the maximum iterations of MD simulation sections to run

+- ml_setup: the nested yaml for ml setup
+  - n_train_start: number of frames to start cvae training
+  - reatrain_freq: `1-` how much data the workflow needs to start retraining, `retrain_freq` times of the previous training
+  - batch_size: training batch size
+  - epochs: training epochs
+  - latent_dim: latent dimension of vae
+  - n_conv_layers: number of convolutional layers
+  - feature_maps: list of feature map depth for the conv layers
+  - filter_shapes: list of feature map shapes for the conv layers
+  - strides: strides for each conv layers
+  - dense_layers: number of dense layers
+  - dense_neurons: number of neurons for dense layers
+  - dense_dropouts: dropout rate of dense layers
+  - atom_sel: selection string for building contact maps
+  - cutoff: cutoff for contact maps in angstrom

+- infer_setup: nested setup for inference setup
+  - n_outliers: number of outliers to identify
+  - md_threshold: how long a simulation needs to run before being qualified to stop
+  - screen_iter: output logs of outliers every 10 iteration
+  - ref_pdb: target pdb for folding, also used to calculate rmsd
+  - atom_sel: selection string for rmsd calculation
+  - n_neighbors: number of neighbors to consider when calculating LOF
+  - other LOF setup can also be ported here